about

 Project Coordinator

-Ms. Anastasia Zybkovets coordinates SIGNAL’s projects and events associated with China.
+Ms. Anastasia Zybkovets coordinates SIGNAL Group’s projects and events associated with China.

-Prior to joining SIGNAL, Ms. Zybkovets worked at Huawei Technologies Co., Ltd, building connections with leading technical Russian Universities, hiring top hi-tech students, and organizing educational events.
+Prior to joining SIGNAL Group, Ms. Zybkovets worked at Huawei Technologies Co., Ltd, building connections with leading technical Russian Universities, hiring top hi-tech students, and organizing educational events.
 She is fluent in Russian, English, and Chinese and is now learning Hebrew.

 Guan Yuan (Helen)